lliendo/Radar/docs/limitations.rst

 Limitations
 ===========

-    Radar is new tool so it's far from being perfect.
-Here are some things that you should know about the current status of the tool.
+    Radar is a brand new project and here are some things that you should know about the current status of the tool :

-    * Concurrent checks.
-Radar does not support concurrent checks at the moment.
+    * Concurrent checks : Radar does not support concurrent checks at the moment.

     * Concurrent plugin execution : At the moment all plugins are executed sequentially, this is in a way identical to the checks limitation described